Nepal plans free SIM cards to help hikers in distress

 Nearly 14 percent of 800,000 tourists to Nepal last year came for hiking or climbing.
 Tourism contributes four percent to the gross domestic product and employs half a million people in the desperately poor country.

-Assaults on or disappearances of individual travelers in remote areas have tarnished Nepal’s image in Western tourism markets.
+Assaults on or disappearances of individual travellers in remote areas have tarnished Nepal’s image in Western tourism markets.